History of Bolivia: Bolivian National Revolution

 Standing alongside the Mexican Revolution, the Bolivian National Revolution is one of the most significant sociopolitical events to occur in Latin America during the 20th century.
 The Revolutionary Nationalist Movement (MNR) emerged from the ashes of the Chaco War in 1941 as a middle-class political coalition eschewing Marxism for nationalism.
 The MNR participated in the military-civilian regime of Gualberto Villarroel (1943–46), and were elected to the 1944–1946 Bolivian National Convention but members were forced to resign in 1946 following the 1946 La Paz riots.
-The party initiated a brief but bloody civil war in October 1949, but was defeated.
-The MNR emerged victorious in the 1951 elections, but the results were called fraudulent by the opposition, and its right to the presidency was denied.
+The party initiated a brief but bloody civil war in October 1949, but was defeated and many key MNR leaders fled to Argentina.
+Despite being in exile, the MNR emerged victorious in the 1951 elections, but president Mamerto Urriolagoitía (1949–1951) refused to recognize the results and instead turned political power over to a military junta.

 On 9 April 1952, the MNR led a successful revolt and set into motion the Bolivian National Revolution.
 Under President Víctor Paz Estenssoro, the MNR introduced universal adult suffrage, nationalized the country's largest tin mines, carried out a sweeping land reform, and promoted rural education.

-Notably the State attempted to incorporate Aymara and Quechua peasants (that together constituted no less than 65 percent of the total population) into national life for the first time in Republican history.
+Notably, the state attempted to incorporate Aymara and Quechua peasants (that together constituted no less than 65 percent of the total population) into national life for the first time in Republican history.
 Although the policies pursued by the MNR were largely corporatist and assimilationist, it marked a significant turning point in Bolivia's contested history of indigenous-state relations.
 Following the 1952 revolution, the Bolivian state sought to strengthen its role in rural areas, implementing an extensive public health campaign that specifically included indigenous Bolivians.